5 Reasons Why Screen Time Is Bad for Young Children

 Children are more available to converse with, more compliant to follow their tasks or homework too and parents are taking more time to be with their children.

 The American Academy of Paediatrics also stated children tend to have brighter moods, increased creativity, improved empathic ability, good eye contact and verbal skills.

 “There is less drama at home since we introduced the no-screen policy during the week”

 Being with your child means being fully present and attentive

 When you are with your child in the same room but you are on your phone or tablet, your child knows that you are not available, and energetically not “here and now” with him or her.
 They feel disconnected.

 - develop strategies, with planning, anticipating and organizing skills

 Presence and interaction also strengthen the bonding between family members.
-Each person can relate more, with fun and laughter, showing increased levels of dopamine, serotonin, oxytocin and endorphins which are good for the brain, for feeling good and building positive memories for the future.
+Each person can relate more, with fun and laughter, showing increased levels of specific neurotransmitters such as serotonin, oxytocin and endorphins which are good for the brain, for feeling good and building positive memories for the future.